ucbepic/TWIX/readme.md

 - **Parameters:**
   - `data_files` (list): Stores a list of paths to documents that are created using the same template.
   - `result_folder` (str): The path to store results.
+  - `LLM_model_name` (str): Specify the LLM model name.
+  - `vision_feature` (boolean, optional): If set to True, TWIX uses a vision-based LLM to extract phrases from the first two pages of the document and learn rules to merge words into phrases.
+Defaults to False.
 - **Returns:**
   - `fields` (list): A list of strings representing the predicted fields.
   - `template` (list): The template as a list of nodes, stored locally in the result folder, naming the file as `template.json`.